luiscoco/CRUD_Sample1_spring-boot-mysql-server/README.md

 ## 3. Create the database

-We execute MySQL Workbench and we login in the root account
+We execute MySQL Workbench and we login in the root account.

+For the user **root** we remenber the password **Luiscoco123456@** we set during the MySQL installation:

 ![image](https://github.com/luiscoco/CRUD_Sample1_spring-boot-mysql-server/assets/32194879/b7309da5-07da-42e9-9602-b3e0bac83259)